 Family of brackets for Sharp GP2Y0A02, GP2Y0A21, and GP2Y0A41 Distance Sensors.

-- operating voltage: 4.5 V to 5.5 V
+- Operating voltage: 4.5 V to 5.5 V

-- distance measuring range: 10 cm to 80 cm (4" to 32")
+- Distance measuring range: 10 cm to 80 cm (4″ to 32″)

-- output type: analog voltage
+- Output type: analog voltage

-- output voltage differential over distance range: 1.9 V (typical)
+- Output voltage differential over distance range: 1.9 V (typical)

-- response time: 38 ± 10 ms
+- Update period: 38 ± 10 ms

-- weight: 3.5 g (0.12 oz)
+- Weight: 3.5 g (0.12 oz)

 Linearizing the output

 The relationship between the sensor’s output voltage and the inverse of the measured distance is approximately linear over the sensor’s usable range.
-The GP2Y0A21YK data sheet (374k pdf) contains a plot of analog output voltage as a function of the inverse of distance to a reflective object.
+The GP2Y0A21YK datasheet (374k pdf) contains a plot of analog output voltage as a function of the inverse of distance to a reflective object.
 You can use this plot to convert the sensor output voltage to an approximate distance by constructing a best-fit line that relates the inverse of the output voltage (V) to distance (cm).
 In its simplest form, the linearizing equation can be that the distance to the reflective object is approximately equal to a constant scale factor (~27 V*cm) divided by the sensor’s output voltage.
 Adding a constant distance offset and modifying the scale factor can improve the fit of this line.

-Alternative Sharp Distance Sensors
+Alternative Sharp distance sensors